 Dairy products like milk, yoghurt and cheese are nutritious foods for children.
-However, although these foods are rich in calcium and other minerals and vitamins, full fat varieties are also high in unhealthy saturated fat.
+However, although these foods are rich in calcium and other minerals and vitamins, full fat varieties also contain saturated fat.

-The Australian Dietary Guidelines for Children and Adolescents*** recommend that children aged two years and above should be encouraged to have reduced fat milk and other dairy products.
+The Australian Dietary Guidelines (2013) recommend that children aged two years and above should be encouraged to have reduced fat milk and other dairy products.
 These are lower in saturated fat and often contain more calcium than full fat varieties of the same product.

 It is not recommended to give reduced fat milk and other dairy products to children aged under two years.
 Milk usually contributes a much higher proportion towards their diet and is a major source of energy during this period of rapid growth.
 As the child grows older and relies less on milk as a source of energy and nutrients, reduced fat diary products can be introduced as appropriate.

 * A note about nuts